 There exists a reasonable amount of literature on cross-border issues in tourism on a global level.
 However, this research reflects virtually nothing on cross-border tourist guiding as such.
 A range of academic studies, research reports, business projects and web articles were all reviewed for the purpose of this proposed study.
-The literature scrutinised thus far revealed the different ways in which tourist guiding has been represented in the secondary literature including: theories on tourist guides; academic discussions on the training of tourist guides; international examples of tourist guide training programmes.
-There has however been very little literature on tourist guiding within the local context of Southern Africa and therefore the bulk of the literature that has been reviewed is from an international perspective.
+The literature scrutinised thus far revealed the different ways in which tourist guiding has been represented in the secondary literature including: theories on tourist guides; academic discussions on the training of tourist guides; international examples of tourist guide training programmes; and local examples of tourist guiding within the local context of Southern Africa and therefore the bulk of the literature that has been reviewed is from an international perspective.

 A number of scholars and global organisations have defined the "tourist guide".
-These include: the European Federation of Tour Guides Association (EFTGA); the World Federation of Tour Guide Associations (WFTGA); the National Standard for the Quality of Tour-Guide Service of the People's Republic of China; and the South African National Department of Tourism (NDT).
-(These definitions are discussed in depth in previous reports).
+These include: the European Federation of Tour Guides Association (EFTGA); 19 the World Federation of Tour Guide Associations (WFTGA);20 the National Standard for the Quality of